What are the actual protein requirements for those following a low carb diet? One measure is the RDA for protein.

 We've established that around 95 grams of protein is a normal "requirement" for an average sized guy.
 In the calculations above, only 26% of calories come from protein.
 That is a good ratio for good health.

-But if you are eating 130 grams of fat along with that protein, then your percentage of protein intake is only 26%, a normal amount.
+If this man were ONLY eating lean protein and no fat, even this normal amount might make him sick with rabbit starvation, a condition of acute malnutrition caused by a lack of fat in the diet.
+But if he is eating 130 grams of fat along with that protein, then his percentage of protein intake is only 26%, a normal amount.